siduction/sidu-manual/data/en/0717-systemd-journald_en.md

 1. **`systemd-cat <program> <option(s)>`**.
   Used with a program call or command, *systemd-cat* redirects all standard input, standard output, and standard error output from a process to the journal.
-2. **Used in a pipe,** ** *systemd-cat* serves
+2. **Used in a pipe,**
   *systemd-cat* serves as a filtering tool to send the previously created output to the journal.

 If no parameter is passed, *systemd-cat* will send whatever it reads from standard input to the journal.
-The man-page [systemd-cat.1.en](https://manpages.debian.org/testing/manpages-de/systemd-cat.1.de.html) provides more information.
+The man-page `man systemd-cat` provides more information.

 ### journald over the network

 The *systemd-journal* modules *upload*, *remote* and *gatewayd* allow system log data to be sent and received between different computers over the network.
 With their help remote computers can be monitored continuously.
 In this installation it makes sense to set up namespaces on the remote computer for the log data of the remote computers.
-For more information please read the man-pages [journal upload](https://manpages.debian.org/testing/manpages-de/systemd-journal-upload.8.de.html), [journal remote](https://manpages.debian.org/testing/manpages-de/systemd-journal-remote.8.de.html) and [journal gatewayd](https://manpages.debian.org/testing/manpages-de/systemd-journal-gatewayd.8.de.html).
+For more information please read the man-pages [journal upload](https://manpages.debian.org/testing/systemd-journal-remote/systemd-journal-upload.8.en.html), [journal remote](https://manpages.debian.org/testing/systemd-journal-remote/systemd-journal-remote.service.8.en.html) and [journal gatewayd](https://manpages.debian.org/testing/systemd-journal-remote/systemd-journal-gatewayd.8.en.html).

 ### journald.conf